Spain country brief

 Australia was represented at the level of Chief of Navy at the February 2011 and July 2012 launches of the two landing helicopter docks being built by Navantia for the Royal Australian Navy (see 'Defence Cooperation' above).

-Their Majesties King Juan Carlos and Queen Sofia made an official state visit to Australia in June 2009, visiting Canberra and Sydney.
+Then King Juan Carlos and Queen Sofia made an official state visit to Australia in June 2009, visiting Canberra and Sydney.

 Bilateral Economic and Trade Relationship